-To achieve success, it is essential that it has the visual strength to arrest the consumer in that all-important, fifteen-second purchase decision process and rapidly convey the inherent brand attributes to create a unique personality for the product.
+To achieve success, it is essential that it has the visual strength to arrest the consumer in that all-important, ten-second purchase decision process and rapidly convey the inherent brand attributes to create a unique personality for the product.

-In this respect, the various facets of the brand play a crucial role within the packaging design and there are a number of techniques we can use to make consumers readily accept new products.
+In this respect, the various facets of the brand get-up play a crucial role within the packaging design and there are a number of techniques we can use to make consumers readily accept new products.

 And in the extreme, this manifests as a ‘copycat’ brand.
 A new brand is so similar to an existing brand that it may even be confused with its long-standing competitor.
 It uses all the visual cues and language style of the existing brand.

 Use of similar names, colours, graphics and shapes all play a role in the acceptance of the copycat brand.

 This approach does have considerable weaknesses however – the most crucial of which is that the brand will never develop its own personality and standing.
 It will always live in the shadow of the brand it has chosen to imitate.